tekknolagi/isdt/lecture-notes/2-vcs.md

 A *remote* is a copy of your repository that is... somewhere else.
 It could be the directory next door, it could be a big binary file called a *bundle*[^bundle], or---most commonly---it could be on someone else's computer[^xkcd908] accessible over the network.
 These network remotes look like an HTTPS remote `https://server.com/myusername/myreponame` or a SSH remote `git@server.com:myusername/myreponame.git` or (less commonly) a Git remote `git://server.com/myusername/myreponame.git`.
-These days, `server.com` is `github.com` or one of the other forges.
+These days, `server.com` is often `github.com` or one of the other forges.
 These URLs specify the location and protocol for how your local Git installation should make network requests to the remote repository.